verhas/jScriptBasic/site/advanced/sourceReading.md

-Both of these methods should be implemented by the host application using this feature that they return an implementation instance of the interface `SourceReader`.
+Both of these methods should be implemented by the host application using this feature that they return an implementation instance of the interface `SourceReader` or `HierarchicalSourceReader` in case there is need to process included files.
 Eventually the host application should also implement this interface to provide it.
 This is the part where the host application should implement the access to the real source code and read it from a file, a database, from a wiki page,